gpstar81/GPStar-proton-pack/OPERATION.md

 ## Proton Pack

-### Features
+### Standard Pack Features

 - The switch underneath the ion arm can turn the pack on or off.
-- You can run the pack without the cyclotron lid on.
+- You can run the pack without the cyclotron lid on, unlike the stock Haslab hardware.
-	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
 - The volume for the pack and wand can be controlled via the Crank Generator knob.
    - Clockwise to raise volume, counter-clockwise to lower it.
-- Alarm ribbon cable will activate the alarm mode and degraded cyclotron spin.
+- When the ribbon cable is disconnected it will activate the alarm mode and degraded cyclotron spin.
 - The pack can run without a wand, though it can only be activated via the switch under the Ion Arm.
 - Vibration switch in the cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/2021 year switch in the cyclotron switch plate changes the pack and wand from 1984 (OG) to 2021 (Afterlife) modes.
-- Single LED per cyclotron lens for 1984/1989 modes.
-This can be toggled back to 3 LED's per cyclotron lens via the wand menu system.
+- Single (centered) LED per cyclotron lens for 1984/1989 modes by default.
+	- This can be toggled back to 3 LED's per cyclotron lens via the wand menu system.

+### Optional Pack Features

-- Optional 1989 sound effects mode on the pack with advanced user configuration setting **\*see below\***
+- 1989 sound effects mode available on the pack with advanced user configuration setting **\*see below\***.
+- Support for switches for cyclotron direction and to enable/disable smoke effects.
+- Smoke effects with dedicated fans for the booster tube and N-filter.
-- Optional switches and lights available for smoke effects, cyclotron panel, etc.
+- Additional Lights available for the cyclotron panel and internal "cake" cyclotron.
+	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
+	- This supports a 35 LED ring light (by default) to be installed in the "cake".

 ## Neutrona Wand

-### Key Features
+### Standard Wand Features

-- Activate toggle on the gun box turns on both the pack and wand (the switch under the pack's ion arm does not need to be engaged for this to work).
+- Activate toggle on the gun box turns on both the pack and wand.
+	- The switch under the pack's ion arm does not need to be engaged for this to work.
-- Right-hand toggles affect the vent light and additional sound effects.
+- Right-hand toggles affectd the vent light and additional sound effects depending on mode.
-	- Note that for both 2021 and 1984 modes, the wand will not fire unless these switches are turned on.
+	- Regardless of mode, the wand will not fire unless these switches are turned on.
 	- Additionally, the lever switch near the gunbox must be pulled to extend the barrel before firing.
-	- **\*Boot up errors\*** : If you attempt to boot up your Neutrona Wand while the top right switch (beep switch) is on, the Neutrona Wand will boot into a error mode.
-Turn this top right switch off and restart your Neutrona Wand to boot normally. **\*(default behaviour)\***.
-This feature can be disabled in the advanced user configuration settings by setting b_wand_boot_errors = false. **\*see below\***
+	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top-right switch (beep switch) is on, the Neutrona Wand will boot into a error mode.
+Turn this top-right switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in the advanced user configuration settings by setting **b&#95;wand&#95;boot&#95;errors** to false. **\*see below\***

-**Video Game Mode (Default)**

-- The orange button at the end of the wand switches between the available firing modes:
-	1. Proton Stream (Default)
-	1. Slime Gun
-	1. Stasis Beam
-	1. Meson Collider
-	1. Special: Setting 5 is a settings menu system (see section below).

-**Crossing The Streams / Crossing The Streams Mix / Alternate Firing (Optional)**

-- The orange button at the end of the wand acts as a alternate fire mode.
-- The overheat features can only be triggered when enabled by the alternate firing mode.
-- Pressing both the Intensify and orange button at the end of the wand at the same time enables the Crossing the Streams.
-Releasing one of the 2 firing buttons will continue crossing the streams.
-During Crossing The Streams Mix, you need to hold both the intensify and alternate firing button at the same time.
-Release one or the other will end crossing the streams but continue firing a regular proton stream.
-The Proton Pack and Wand can still overheat if enabled while crossing the streams in the power level you are at.

-To enable the Crossing The Streams and alternate firing by default, you need to set **bool b&#95;cross&#95;the&#95;streams** to true in the Advanced User Configuration settings at the top of the Neutrona wand code.
-To further enable Crossing The Streams Mix, you need to set **bool b&#95;cross&#95;the&#95;streams&#95;** to true (see Advanced User Configuration settings below).
-Otherwise you can toggle between Crossing The Streams, Crossing The Streams Mix and Video Game modes via the Neutrona Wand Sub Menu Settings (see below). **Important: The Neutrona Wand sub menu settings can only be reached while the Neutrona Wand is powered down**

 **Toggle Switch Behavior**

-- While in 1984 mode:
+- While in 1984/1989 modes:
 	- Bottom right switch turns on the vent light and plays the wand power up sound.
 	- Top right switch plays a single beep sound.
-- While in 2021 mode:
+- While in 2021 (Afterlife) mode:
 	- Bottom right switch turns on the vent light and the wand plays a ramp up sound.
  	- Top right switch turns on the looping beeping sounds.